mdn/content/files/en-us/web/css/ray/index.md

 ### Defining the angle and starting position for a ray

-This example shows how to work with an element's starting position and how the element gets oriented at the specified ray angle.
+This example shows how to work with an element's starting position and how the element's orientation is impacted by the specified ray angle.

 #### CSS